-This is accomplished by monitoring the occurrences of those legally mandated reportable diseases and other diseases of public health concern (surveillance or assessment) and by appropriate investigative procedures to detect disease outbreaks and potential threats to the community, so that effective control or prevention measures can be implemented.
+This is accomplished by monitoring the occurrences of those legally mandated reportable diseases and other diseases of public health concern (surveillance or assessment) and by appropriate investigative procedures to detect disease outbreaks and potential threats to the community so that effective control or prevention measures can be implemented.
+The City Council establishes in ordinance those diseases that must be reported by physicians, veterinarians, laboratories and others, as well as the time frames for reporting.

-- If you are a medical professional who needs to report a public health emergency, contact the Missouri Department of Health and Senior Services’ 24/7 hotline at 1-800-392-0272.
+- If you are a medical professional who has a public health emergency after normal business hours, contact the Missouri Department of Health and Senior Services’ 24/7 hotline at 1-800-392-0272 or our after-hours triage service at (816) 513-6008.
 Remember, this is for medical professionals only.
-If you have a personal medical emergency, call 911.The City Council establishes in ordinance those diseases that must be reported by physicians, veterinarians, laboratories and others, as well as the time frames.
+If you have a personal medical emergency, call 911.
+If you have a non-urgent matter, please contact us the next regular business day.

 Communicable Disease Prevention

-2400 Troost Ave., Suite 2000
+2400 Troost Ave., Suite 2600

 Kansas City, MO 64108